Pre-Nursing – Asbury University

 Pre-Nursing

-When providing direct patient care, nurses observe, assess and record symptoms, reactions and progress, which provides the basis for care planning and intervention.
+Nurses provide direct patient care by observing, assessing and recording symptoms, reactions and progress, which provides the basis for care planning and intervention.
 Registered Nurses (RNs) also develop and manage nursing care plans, instruct patients and their families in proper care and help individuals and groups take steps to improve or maintain their health.
 Registered nursing requires a large base of knowledge in order to assess, plan and intervene to promote health, prevent disease and help patients cope with illness.
 While state laws govern the scope of nursing practice, it is usually patient needs that determine a nurse’s daily job activities.

 In addition, nursing has four advanced practice clinical professions, each of which requires a graduate degree and separate certification: